ibrahim5126/ibrahim5126/README.md

 ========================================================================================
 ```

-I'm not a CS major.
-I don't have a game dev degree.
-Everything below was built anyway — nights and weekends, no tutorials, mostly AI-assisted debugging and a lot of stubbornness.
+Everything below was built nights and weekends — no formal CS or game dev track, no tutorials to follow, just root-cause debugging and a lot of stubbornness until it worked.

 ## 📊 PATH ONE — DATA / ANALYTICS

 Business Analytics undergrad.
-This is the degree, not the whole story — but it's where the SQL and data-thinking foundation comes from, and it quietly funds the spare time to build everything else below.
+The formal foundation — SQL and data-thinking that everything else below builds on.

 `SQL` `PostgreSQL` `Data Analysis` `Python`